CoolWallet S Hardware Wallet Review

-Charging is easy, simply slide the card into the provided USB doc and it can hold a charge for up to three months.
+Charging is easy, simply slide the card into the provided USB dock and it can hold a charge for up to three months.

 Getting started with the wallet is quick and painless, you can have it done in under 5 minutes.
 Connection is made via Bluetooth which pairs almost instantly.

 The CoolWallet has an AES256 (Advanced Encryption Standard) encrypted Bluetooth connection to communicate only with the authorized device.
-Tamper-proof CC EAL5+ also provides full control over your crypto assets.
+The tamper-proof CC EAL5+ chipset also provides full control over your crypto assets.

-Seed phrase for backups is set using your phone or directly on the card for added security.
+A seed phrase for backups is set using your phone, or directly on the card for added security.
 It’s really easy to scroll through using the screen on the wallet itself.